Jørgen Slots: Aggregatibacter actinomycetemcomitans

-Slots is responsible for discovering the role of Aggregatibacter actinomycetemcomitans (previously Actinobacillus actinomycetemcomitans) in aggressive periodontitis, previously known as juvenile periodontitis.
+Slots discovered the role of Aggregatibacter actinomycetemcomitans (previously Actinobacillus actinomycetemcomitans) in aggressive periodontitis, previously known as juvenile periodontitis.
 In 1982, Slots developed tryptic soy-serum-bacitracin-vancomycin (TSBV), a type of agar plate medium to select for this bacteria.
 It was Slots' work, along with that of Newman, Socransky and others, that substantiated aggressive periodontitis as a bona fide infection, rather than merely a degenerative disorder.